 You may NOT:

-Notes could be helpful to you during the exam in the following ways:
+we expect that notes could be helpful to you during the exam in the following ways:

-As mentioned above, you will not be asked to look up data definitions or other specific example details during the exam.
+As we mentioned above, you will not be asked to look up data definitions or other specific example details during the exam.
 The exam is designed to require no notes.
-I let you bring them in so that you don't waste time memorizing material instead of learning how to work with it.
+We let you bring them in so that you don't waste time memorizing material instead of learning how to work with it.
 However, if you don't understand the concepts coming into the exam, you won't have enough time during the exam to figure them out and answer the questions.

 Is the exam open or closed book/notes?